cipherdragon/cipher-blog/content/about/index.md

 > Sun tzu, The Art of War

 They say knowledge is the power.
 That's true.
 The more you know a person, the more you can control them.
-That's why data-mining companies like facebook, bytedance and google control the modern world.
-That's the exact same reason why we should learn to lie.

 So as you may guessed by now, some facts on this page are just disinformation.